 - I can reflect on certain subtleties in the HTML or CSS specification for days without getting bored.

-- I like to develop maintainable and scalable markup and Sass architectures.
-I have a deep understanding of complex and cross-browser CSS techniques.
+- I like to develop maintainable and scalable markup and CSS/Sass architectures.

 - I care about web performance (optimizing the critical rendering path, strategies for including web fonts, critical CSS, responsive images, caching and cache invalidation, etc.).